-Four mooring rings are provided on the helicopter.
-Each main landing gear trunnion assembly has a mooring ring on the outboard side.
-A mooring ring is located on each side of the nose landing gear on the bottom of the fuselage.
+Five mooring rings are provided on the helicopter.
+Each main landing gear trunnion assembly has a mooring ring on the inboard and outboard side.
+A mooring ring is located on the bottom of the fuselage forward of the nose landing gear.